timescale/docs/use-timescale/migration/index.md

 # Migrate your data to Timescale Cloud

-If you have data in another database, you can migrate it into Timescale Cloud using Timescale Hypershift.
+You can migrate data from another database into Timescale Cloud using Timescale Hypershift.
 You can also use hypershift to migrate your data from Managed Service for TimescaleDB, from a self-hosted Timescale instance, or from another PostgreSQL database, including Amazon RDS.